-One person (FRIEND type) may be friendly because her/his needs are social.
+One person (FRIEND type) may be friendly because their needs are social.
 This person will need (and offer) a few minutes of social chat before getting down to the business.
-It will be important to her/him that you are comfortable.
-Another person (DIRECTOR type) may be brisk and business-like because her/his needs are for results.
+It will be important to them that you are comfortable.
+Another person (DIRECTOR type) may be brisk and business-like because their needs are for results.
 This person will appreciate you coming to the point quickly and saying what you want to talk about and why.

-The implications of this are that we need to notice the clues people give of the style they feel comfortable with and be prepared to respond appropriately.
-When influencing, we have to pay more attention to what our clients need than to what we need.
+The implications of this are that we need to notice what style they feel comfortable with and respond appropriately.
+When influencing, we have to pay more attention to what our clients need than what we need.

-Finally, people rarely find ambiguity comfortable so it helps to have a simple agenda agreed early.
-I like “How would it be if I tell you briefly why I am here, hear what you think and then we discuss what if anything might happen next?” ” This should take no more than an hour, is that OK?”
+Finally, people rarely find ambiguity comfortable, so it helps to have a simple agenda agreed upon early.
+I like, “How would it be if I tell you briefly why I am here, hear what you think, and then we discuss what, if anything, might happen next?” ” This should take no more than an hour, is that OK?”

-Effective entry demands a genuine relaxed interest in the other party.
-It requires sensitivity to her/his needs and style and excellent listening.
-A simple clear agenda and common ground help also.
-When you have established entry both parties feel comfortable with each other and want to continue the relationship.
+Effective entry demands a genuine, relaxed interest in the other party.
+It requires sensitivity to their needs and style and excellent listening.
+A simple, clear agenda and common ground help also.
+When you have established entry, both parties feel comfortable and want to continue the relationship.

 2) How to DIAGNOSE the client’s situation and needs?

 It helps to have some idea beforehand of the areas we want to diagnose.
 Simply making a list and working through this unobtrusively and flexibly can be enough.
-Diagnosis should include what is going on in the part of the organisation the person manages or works in.
-If we have gone in with an idea or a proposal we need to find out the client’s reaction.
+Diagnosis should include what is going on in the organisation the person manages or works in.
+If we have gone in with an idea or a proposal, we need to understand the client’s reaction.
 It is most important to listen and not to defend our ideas or try to force them through.
 This will not work.

 3) How to INTERVENE in a client system?

-The intervention is an action that changes the client or her/his system.
-In essence, the entry and diagnostic phases are also interventions as asking questions and listening to the answers changes the clients thinking.
+An intervention is an action that changes the client or their system.
+The entry and diagnostic phases are interventions.
+Asking questions and listening changes the clients thinking.

 The commonest form of an intervention is to propose to do something.
 The proposal should produce a benefit that the client values.
 Some proposals would involve doing some more diagnosis or setting up a meeting to involve more people.
 Others might require you to talk to someone else or spend time helping the client think about the situation.
 You develop the intervention by responding to the needs shown in the diagnosis.

 The problems people have in influencing are not at the intervention stage.
 Most of us have the technical expertise to formulate good proposals.
-The trouble is we jump to selling them rather than building a good relationship first and then finding out what people need.
+The trouble is we jump to selling them rather than building a trusting relationship and finding out what people need.

 4) How to reach a clear agreement on an intervention?
 CONTRACTING

 The intervention stage above will end with a “Yes” from the client.
-However, for the proposal to happen, you need to agree on all sorts of details.
+However, for the proposal to happen, you need to agree on the details.
 There needs to be agreement about who will be there, when, where.
-You need to settle costs and budgets where outside money is involved.
+You will need to settle costs and budgets where outside money is involved.
 All the people involved need to know what to expect, especially the influencer and client.